-CT Votes for Animals is an all volunteer organization, and there are many opportunities to affect large-scale changes for animals by working with CVA.
+CT Votes for Animals is an all volunteer organization, and there are many opportunities to effect large-scale changes for animals by working with CVA.

-This page contains descriptions of some of the ways you can get involved with CVA and make a difference.
-If you are interested in volunteering with us, please provide your name and contact information at the bottom of this page, including any roles you may be interested in.
+This page contains descriptions of some of the ways you can get involved and make a difference.

 Know your legislators